BradleyCanty/Quadrotor-Research-Platform/README.md

 # Quadrotor-Research-Platform
 Documentation and code for a large, long duration quadrotor that's ideal for research projects.
+This standardized platform reduces the time and experimentation required in choosing a suitable platform for your research experiments.
 ## Features
 * Lock-in-place 12s4p LiIon battery
 * Orientation lights (red = port side, green = starboard side)